rkuma183/wilsonmar.github.io/_posts/2016-05-11-histograms.md

    * Make sure there are no blanks in the data.

-0. Do a Replace All on the errant values to fix them.
+0. Press Ctrl+H to do a <strong>Replace All</strong> on the errant values to fix them.
 0. Delete the generated cells and
 0. Repeat the above until there are no duplicates.